Garden Advice

 All you Need to Know about Home Composting

 Unfortunately, there are times, when nothing but a herbicide can save your garden from stubborn weeds.
-We do not recommend using weed control sprays unless you are sure that no other method works for you.
+We do not recommend using weed control sprays unless you are sure that no other method works for you or you are dealing with a widespread weed infestation.

 Before applying the solution, you need to know several things: